bokeh/bokeh/sphinx/source/docs/dev_guide/setup.rst

 * pytest-selenium >= 1.0
 * mock
 * websocket-client

+Both the build and test dependencies can potentially change between releases and be out of sync with the hosted Bokeh site documentation, so the best way to view the current required packages is the review the meta.yaml_ file included in the Github repository.

 ..
 This comment is just here to fix a weird Sphinx formatting bug